denten-papers/blunt-instrumental/blunt.md

 framework documentation, stepping through the code, and learning about the algorithms involved.[^ln-stat] NLTK facilitates such discovery through meticulous notes, code comments, and accompanying manuals.

-[^ln-stat]: found in *Foundations of Statistical Natural Language Processing* by Christopher D. Manning and Hinrich Schütze.

 I took at least two lessons from exploring NLTK: first, about empowered use.
 Although I was able to start experimenting with the framework in a matter of